onareach/physics/Web_Prototype_on_Heroku_and_Vercel/Migrating Front-End of Physics Web App from Heroku to Vercel.md

 #### 1. Use mkdir and mv to create file structure shown at the introduction of this document

 The master folder structure (shown near the beginning of this document) needs to be created with mkdir commands, and the older Heroku project folder needs to be moved, using the mv command, inside the backend subfolder.
-After this is completed, the
+After this is completed, the top of the folder and file structures should look like this:

     bash